RandomLab/DTCC_expo/README.md

 # 2. Easy installation with linux iso images :
 ## Router configuration [!] :

-1. Settings the router in router mode
+1. Set the router in router mode.
-2. Settings ssid and password of the wifi network
+2. Set the ssid and password of the Wi-fi network.
 ```
 ssid = ddtc
 password = random2568